Washington Post: Trump shared classified info to Russians

 (CNN)President Donald Trump shared highly classified information with the Russian foreign minister and Russian ambassador to the US in a White House meeting last week, according to The Washington Post.

+The White House scrambled to respond to the report Monday night, issuing several statements before sending H.R.
+McMaster, Trump's national security adviser who participated in the meeting, out to speak with White House reporters.

+"At no time were intelligence sources or methods discussed and the President did not disclose any military operations that weren't already publicly known," he said.
+"I was in the room.
+It didn't happen."

-Secretary of State Rex Tillerson said in a statement Monday Trump discussed a "broad range of subjects" with Russian Forei gn Minister Sergey Lavrov and Russian ambassador to the US Sergey Kislyak.
+Secretary of State Rex Tillerson said in a statement earlier Monday that Trump discussed a "broad range of subjects" with Russian Foreign Minister Sergey Lavrov and Russian ambassador to the US Sergey Kislyak.

 "During President Trump's meeting with Foreign Minister Lavrov a broad range of subjects were discussed among which were common efforts and threats regarding counter-terrorism.
 During that exchange the nature of specific threats were discussed, but they did not discuss sources, methods or military operations," Tillerson, who was in the meeting, said in a statement provided by White House press secretary Sean Spicer.